 Shop for the cause.
 The following companies and brands partner with OCRA to raise awareness and money for ovarian cancer.
-Learn about each company and their unique products, then click through to their websites to start shopping for the cause.
+Learn about each company and their unique products, then click through to their websites to start shopping to support OCRA’s research and programs.

 Wardrobe need a refresh?
 Now you can shop high-end, limited quantity designer goods online at deep discounts, all while supporting the fight against ovarian cancer.
 Browse our exciting collection of shoes, accessories, and apparel for women, men and children, from top brands including Kenneth Cole, Sigerson Morrison, Alexander Clancy, Terez, Flagpole Swim, Ramy Brook and more.
 100% of proceeds benefit OCRA.
 Shop Poshmark.

 When Lori Newcomb was diagnosed with late stage ovarian cancer, Lori and her husband Chris, Co-founder and CEO of Newk’s Eatery, saw an opportunity to save women’s lives through their rapidly expanding restaurant brand.
 Based in Jackson, Miss., Newk’s Eatery is leading the next generation of fast-casual with its culinary-driven menu prepared in Newk’s open-view kitchens, featuring made-from-scratch soups, fresh tossed salads, artisan pizzas, hot toasted sandwiches and desserts.
 Founded in 2004, Newk’s currently operates and franchises more than 100 restaurants in 13 states and is gaining national attention for commitment to community.
 The couple started Newk’s Cares —a year-round ovarian cancer awareness movement—in 2014, which has since raised nearly $500,000 for ovarian cancer research.